-9. Abidjan Convention.
-The parties to the Abidjan Convention can consider using the proposed action plan as the basis for a dialogue on regional cooperation on combatting MPP and marine litter.
-UNEP can potentially help align any action plan with the emerging global plastics treaty.

-10. The RECs.
-The RECs, ideally working in close collaboration with the Abidjan Convention, can include the action plan (or components of the action plan) in existing agendas on environmental management, on the blue economy initiatives, on investment in the circular economy, on trade and on the financing requirements, including for solid waste management.

-11. African Union.
+- 9. Nairobi Convention.
+Assuming a broad consensus on the need for a regional action plan, stakeholders can consider several ways forward: - a) as marine plastic pollution has been identified among the priorities of the WIO Regional Ocean Governance Strategy (ROGS), the ROGS Task Force may use the proposed action plan as a basis for discussion on actions to be included in the draft ROGS - b) the mandate of the regional working group on marine litter can possibly be extended to cover the plastic pollution life cycle - c) specific actions may be considered under the LBS protocol, e.g. regional voluntary guidelines or mandatory actions - d) consideration of both the proposed plastics and the marine litter action plans can be included in the agenda of the Nairobi Convention's Science to Policy forum - e) The Nairobi Convention can serve as a 'clearing house' and broker of initiatives formulated by the RECs - f) UNEP may be requested to help align any action plan with the emerging global plastics treaty. - 10.
+The RECs.
+The RECs, ideally working in close collaboration with the Nairobi Convention, can include the action plan (or components of the action plan) in existing agendas on: environmental management, the blue economy, the circular economy, and on trade and on financing requirements, including for solid waste management. - 11.
+African Union.
 The AU, working through the AMCEN, the Economic Commission for Africa (ECA) other high level instruments (notably on trade and finance), can guide actions to harmonise rules on the trade in plastics at the African level and coordinate policies in global fora, such as in the working groups and conferences negotiating the plastics treaty and in related discussions in the WTO Committee on the Environment.